CisterMoke/sensitive-data-anonymization/README.md

 ```

 By default, the REST API is exposed on `http://0.0.0.0:8888`.
 The host and port can respectively configured by setting the `APP_HOST` and `APP_PORT` environment variables.

+Two POST endpoints are exposed:
+ - `/predict`: Accepts a `{"text": string}` object and returns a list of detected named entities.
+ - `/anonymize`: Accepts a `{"text": string}` object and returns the given text with the sensitive data anonymized.